15 Important Decisions to Make Before You Go Into Labor

 Within about 30 minutes after giving birth to baby, your body will expel the placenta.
 Many women give it no second thought, but others choose to keep the placenta for various reasons.
 In certain cultures, burying it is symbolic of the child’s link to the earth.
 In other cases, some mothers consume it in smoothies or placenta pills in the belief that it helps promote postpartum recovery and can boost your mood, energy and breast milk production.
 These benefits aren’t backed by research, and the Centers for Disease Control and Prevention warns against eating placenta, even in capsule form, since it can lead to infection in you or baby and blood-borne cross-contamination.
 If you do want to save your placenta, let your doctor know ahead of time so it can be properly stored.
 And if consumption is your plan, consider lining up a professional service that’s experienced in placenta encapsulation to help lower the risk.

 In the US, just over half of boys are circumcised for religious or social reasons.
 Medically speaking, there are some benefits to circumcision, including a lower chance of developing urinary tract infections in the first year of life and contracting sexually transmitted infections and HIV later in life.
-There are also some risks, such as bleeding and swelling, as well as the issue of pain, although experts say there are several safe, effective reduce the pain for newborns.
-The AAP says the benefits generally outweigh the risks, but the benefits aren’t so great that they recommend circumcision for every baby boy—instead, they leave the decision up to parents based on their religious, cultural and ethical beliefs.
+There are also some risks, such as bleeding and swelling, as well as the issue of pain, although experts say there are several safe, effective ways to reduce the pain for newborns.
+The AAP says the benefits generally outweigh the risks, but the benefits aren’t so great that they recommend circumcision for every baby boy.
+Instead, they leave the decision up to parents based on their religious, cultural and ethical beliefs.

 Babies are born with very low levels of vitamin K, which is what the body uses to form clots and stop bleeding.
 To prevent life-threatening bleeding due to vitamin K deficiency, an injection of vitamin K is usually given to newborns at birth.
 In some states the shot is required by law, but in others parents have the right to decline.
 According to the CDC’s immunization schedule, newborns should also receive their first dose of the Hepatitis B vaccine at birth.
 You’ll need to sign a consent form before the shot is administered.
 Vaccines help the body fight off dangerous diseases and are highly encouraged by the CDC, but read up on vaccines so you can make an informed decision.